Just think about this for a second.

 “…regardless of their level of education, the Stereophonics clearly have no performing qualities whatsoever.
 If they are suggesting a connection between formal education and musical ability, they must be four illiterate morons who were expelled from playschool for being too thick…musical excrement, scooped unhygenically from a poorly-maintained squat toilet in an area without adequate sanitation.”

 Those were the views of Tony Heyman writing in the Observer Music Monthly.
 Remember Tony?
 No?
 Come on…Tony, Tony Heyman.
 You must remember Tony.
 Surely?
 No?
 Nothing?
 Well.
 Funny old world isn’t it.
 When I read those comments from Tony I remembered something the divine Kenneth Williams once said about critics; “They’re a bit like eunuchs in the harem.
-They’re their every night.
+They’re there every night.
 They see it done every night.
 But they can’t do it themselves.”
 I think that just about captures Tony doesn’t it?

 The truth is that there are people in the music press who hate, loathe, despise and detest anyone who dares to be successful.
 A certain type of music journalist has a special level of loathing reserved for people who didn’t attend a certain type of university.
 Those journalists just love people like Florence and the Machine and Mumford and Sons…funny that.
 Of course, there are other critics who also like to prove how edgy they are by saying things they don’t actually mean but that will generate a response…we call that sort of thing click-bait nowadays.
 On behalf of Stereophonics, their fans, people who value politeness, people who love pop music and rock ‘n’ roll in all its various forms can I just wish those critics all the best in their careers.
 We wish you all the best and certainly don’t pray to a variety of Gods for the imminent demise of your careers.